5tefan/ncagg/docs/index.rst

 * aggregate files along unlimited dimensions
 * insert fill values in gaps
-* deduplicate observations
+* deduplicate records
 * sort a dimension by an indexing variable
 * resolve global attributes according to a variety of strategies
 * subset variables and dimensions
-* create dimensions for per file variables with no unlimited dimension
+* create new dimensions variables in each input file variables with no existing unlimited dimension

-Imagine you receive data in NetCDF files, except that every file has just 30 seconds of data.
-You're looking at 2880 files per day, but you just want **one** dayfile.
+This software was developed for the situation we faced with GOES-R series satellite data.
+We receive data in small "granules", where each granule is a NetCDF file containing several seconds or minutes of data.
+This format is very cumbersome for analysis, requiring thousands of file system operations just to read a single day of data.
+Using ncagg we can combine these small NetCDF files into a single dayfile for easier use.
+Often, we also create larger aggregations, a single file containing the entire year, or even mission.

 Or, perhaps you have daily model result files over a month, and analysis is going to be easier if you could just